burnskatie/majors_template/source/criminal_justice1/index.rst

 Criminal Justice Overview
 =========================

-When studying criminal justice, you will learn everything from traditional law enforcement to today’s global security.
+When studying `criminal justice <https://simpson.edu/academics/departments/academics/departments/department-sociology-criminal-justice/criminal-justice>`_., you will learn everything from traditional law enforcement to today’s global security.
 Understanding the operation of the criminal justice system and the interactions between the components in the United States, you then are prepared for numerous careers that have to